obpy/obpy/src/doc/source/core-dev/scenegraph.rst

 have identical ID numbers.
 So, each node's primary means of identification is through its NID.
 The benefits of using node IDs to access your nodes are:

-* O(1) time when using a NID from an `obengine.scenegraph.SceneNode`
+* O(1) time when finding the owning node of a NID from an `obengine.scenegraph.SceneNode`
 * Each NID will never change - you can refer a node by its NID for the duration of its existence
-* Each NID is globally unique - you can access a node by calling `obengine.scenegraph.SceneGraph.get_node_by_id` *without* having to nest calls to `obengine.scenegraph.SceneNode.get_child_by_id`
+* Each NID is globally unique
 * You can have several scene nodes with identical names, and you can still differentiate between them using their NID

 There are 2 main weaknesses with NIDs: